Regent Honeyeaters in the Mistletoe

 As a flagship species, conservation of the Regent Honeyeater (Anthochaera phrygia) will benefit a variety of other threatened woodland fauna and flora.
 Dry open woodlands which contain mature trees, particularly Box-Ironbark, and an abundance of mistletoes support a a richness of bird species in large numbers.
 The riparian forests of River Sheoak are also significant.

-Check out the latest Community Updates from the research team:
+Check out the monthly 2022-23 Community Updates from the research team.

 Why are mistletoes so important?